The Chool Bus (ch13)

 This wasn’t your run-of-the-mill grizzly with a bad case of the Mondays.

 This was a lumbering, buxom rug with a coat of hair rendering clothing unnecessary.
 The ranger thought he’d encountered a female wookie, all 6’10” of her, reeking like a gym sock left in a swamp.
-The ranger, we’ll call him Chico Suave (“To protect the ridiculous,” said Jack.), a man who, by his own testimony, wouldn’t blink at a rogue moose on PCP, felt a primal terror shimmy down his spine.
-But forced himself to push the silly sasquatch thoughts aside.
+The ranger, we’ll call him Chico Suave (“To protect the ridiculous,” said Jack.), a man who, by his own testimony, wouldn’t blink at a rogue moose on PCP, felt a primal terror shimmy down his spine, but forced himself to push the silly sasquatch thoughts aside.
 He was delirious, desperate to escape the rock tangle, and this strange creature seemed willing to help.

 The big gal then did something that cemented Chico’s belief in the whole myths must persist philosophy.
 She melted back into the woods like a particularly large, pungent shadow.
-Now, Chico did remember one thing clearly (it was a stressful ordeal, and well, he wasn’t completely lucid): The big gal moved with a stealth that would make a ninja weep with envy.
+Now, Chico did remember one thing clearly (it was a stressful ordeal and well, he wasn’t completely lucid): The big gal moved with a stealth that would make a ninja weep with envy.

-Once back at the ranger station, Chico showered, and now, slightly less ripe, he dressed the flesh wounds, and nursed a brace of coffee.
+Once back at the ranger station Chico showered, and then, slightly less ripe, he dressed the flesh wounds, and nursed a brace of coffee.
 The encounter with the big gal sat heavy in his gut.
-He knew the official channels would have him hunting the poor thing down with a posse and a platoon of tranquilizer darts.
+He knew the official channels would have him hunting the poor thing down with a posse and a case of tranquilizer darts.
 But Chico, in a moment of rebellion, decided to keep his trap shut.
 The big gal deserved her peace, and her myths.
 Besides, who was Chico to deny the world a little bit of magic, even if it came wrapped in a giant, smelly package?

 “These are lies,” Jack Dean muttered under his breath.

 “That certainly is a fantastic image.
-Are you sure you weren’t just delirious,” asked Professor T.?
-He considered himself open minded, but this particular story put his credulity to a strenuous test.
+Are you sure you weren’t just delirious?” asked Professor T. He considered himself open minded, but this particular story put his credulity to a strenuous test.

-“I don’t care if Ms. Sasquach was a figment of Chico’s imagination, that was a banger of a story.” gushed Billie.
-I bet you’ve seen a lot as a rescue ranger.
+“I don’t care if Ms Sasquatch was a figment of Chico’s imagination, that was a banger of a story,” gushed Billie.
+“I bet you’ve seen a lot as a rescue ranger.”

 NEXT WEEK:

-Chapter 7: After a successful initial run, the Forks return home, Mr. Wellstone’s application is approved and he joins the gang for a long push through the Western States.
+Chapter 7: After a successful initial run, the Forks return home, Mr Wellstone’s application is approved and he joins the gang for a long push through the Western States.

 GO BACK => (Preface & Chapter links)